 You can achieve the best results using an FRS-rated 4-ohms, 3-watt speaker.

 - First, We need a 10K ohm stereo potentiometer.

-- Next, join the left output to the pin on the top left corner of the pot using a wire.
+- Next, use a wire to join the left output to the pin on the top left corner of the pot.

 - Using a 10uf capacitor, connect the opposing end of the capacitor to the pin on the top middle position.
-Then, the positive end of the electrolytic capacitor to the left input of the amplifier.
+Then, the electrolytic capacitor's positive end is to the amplifier's left input.

 - Further, join the pin on the top right corner to the ground pin of the amplifier.

 - Also, connect the correct output to the pin on the lower-left corner of the pot.